Huangfu Ran

 Huangfu Ran (714? – 767?) was a Chinese poet of the mid-Tang dynasty.
 His courtesy name was Maozheng.

 Biography

 Birth and early life

-He was born around 714.
+Huangfu was born around 714.
 He was a native of Anding (modern-day Jingchuan County, Gansu Province).
 According to the New Book of Tang, Huangfu was able to compose literature by the age of ten, impressing Zhang Jiuling, who was the chancellor under Emperor Xuanzong at the time.

-He was the older brother of Huangfu Zeng.
+Huangfu was the older brother of Huangfu Zeng.

 Political career

-He left government after attaining the post of Zuo Bujue (左補闕).
+Huangfu left government after attaining the post of Zuo Bujue (左補闕).